KirillGudkov/ninja-array/README.md

   // Removes the last element of an array removeLast(): T[]

-  // Removes the first element of an array removeFirst(): T[]
+  // Removes N first elements of the array
+  // count = 1 by default.

-  // Removes the N first elements of an array removeFirst(count: number): T[]
+  // You can omit the count if want to remove the first item removeFirst(count: number = 1): T[]

   // Removes and returns the last element of an array popLast(): T